 You have only access to the device password when creating it, Nextcloud will not save the plain password, hence it’s recommended to enter the password on the new client immediately.

 If you are Using two-factor authentication for your account, device-specific passwords are the only way to configure clients.
-The client will deny connections of clients using your login password then.
+The server will deny connections of clients using your login password then.